dmesh-io/databricks-sap-hana-docs/docs/configuration.md

 > **Note**: Ensure you have the required permissions to execute tasks on the linked data table.

 ## Step 2: Use the Wheel File to Deploy a New Job
-> **Note** To make the injection of the data described in Step 2 and 3 easier you can also use the default yaml-File with your parameters.
+> **Note** To make the injection of the data described in Step 2 easier you can also use the default yaml-File with your parameters.
 How this is done can be found [here](examples.md)

 1. Go to **Databricks Workflows** and create a new job.